patrickmallahan/vin-react-starter-kit/README.md

 ###Where are the files being served from when I run `npm start`?
 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
 When the app is built using `npm run build`, the app is served from the /dist directory.

+###How is Sass being converted into CSS and landing in the browser?
+Magic!
+Okay, more specifically: Webpack handles it like this:
+ 1. The sass-loader compiles Sass into CSS
+ 2. Webpack bundles the compiled CSS into bundle.js.
+Sounds odd, but it works!
+ 3. Loads styles into the <head> of index.html via JavaScript.
+This is why you don't see a stylesheet reference in index.html.
+In fact, if you disable JavaScript in your browser, you'll see the styles don't load either.
+This process is performed for both dev (`npm start`) and production (`npm run build`).
+Oh, and since we're generating source maps, you can even see the original Sass source in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).

+###I don't like the magic you just described above.
+I simply want to use a CSS file.
+No problem.
+Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
+But be forwarned, you lose style hot reloading with this approach.

 ###How do I call our existing Web APIs?
 This starter kit uses a Node based webserver (Webpack's dev server combined with Browsersync).
 This means you need to enable Cross-origin Resource Sharing (CORS) on any existing IIS hosted APIs so that you can call them from this kit's dev web server.
 Here's how: